Arachnids

 Polis, G. A. 1990.
 The Biology of Scorpions.
 Stanford University Press, Stanford, California.

-(Molly Radany, a graduate student in the Center for Science Education program at PSU, was the primary author of this section.)
+(Molly Radany, a former graduate student at PSU, was the primary author of this section.)